Temporal Graph Classes: A View Through Temporal Separators: Temporal Restrictions

 \begin{lemma} Let~$\TG= {\TG'}^r$ be a $p$-periodic temporal graph such that the number of periods $r$ is at least the distance to temporality from $s$ to $z$ in $\TG'$.
-Then \nonstrproblem{} is solvable in polynomial time. \end{lemma} \begin{proof} Let~$\TG= {\TG'}^r$ be a $p$-periodic temporal graph such that the number of periods $r$ is at least the distance to temporality from $s$ to $z$ in $\TG'$.
-Then every~\npath{s,z} in~$\ul{G}(\TG)$ forms a \nonstrpath{s,z} in~$\TG$.
-Hence, we can compute a minimum~\nsep{s,z} in~$\ul{G}(\TG)$ to solve~\nonstrproblem{} in polynomial time. \end{proof} Observe that the distance to temporality from~$s$ to~$z$ is two in the temporal graph from the reduction of \citet{zschoche2017computational} for maximum label~$\tau=2$.
-Thus \nonstrproblem{} is \NP-hard, even if the input temporal graph~$\TG= {\TG'}^r$ is~$p$-periodic and the number of periods $r$ is the distance to temporality from~$s$ to~$z$ in~$\TG'$ plus one.
+Then \nonstrproblem{} is solvable in $\ON(k\cdot |\TE|)$ time, where $k$ is the solution size and $|\TE|$ the number of time-edges. \end{lemma} \begin{proof} Let~$\TG= {\TG'}^r$ be a $p$-periodic temporal graph such that the number of periods $r$ is at least the distance to temporality from $s$ to $z$ in $\TG'$.
+Then every~\npath{s,z} in~$\ug{\TG}$ forms a \nonstrpath{s,z} in~$\TG$.
+Hence, we can compute a minimum~\nsep{s,z} in~$\ug{\TG}$, by $k$ rounds of the Ford-Fulkerson algorithm, to solve~\nonstrproblem{}. \end{proof} Observe that the distance to temporality from~$s$ to~$z$ is two in the temporal graph from the reduction of \citet{zschoche2017computational} for maximum label~$\tau=2$.
+Thus \nonstrproblem{} is \NP-complete, even if the input temporal graph~$\TG= {\TG'}^r$ is~$p$-periodic and the number of periods $r$ is one less than the distance to temporality from~$s$ to~$z$ in~$\TG'$.

 However, the distance to temporality is clearly upper-bounded by the number of vertices.
 Hence, we obtain the following.